pykeen/pykeen/docs/source/tutorial/first_steps.rst

     result = pipeline(dataset='Nations', model='RotatE')
     torch.save(result.model.state_dict(), 'v1.7.0/model.state_dict.pt')

-Then load the model using the version of PyKEEN that you want to use.
+2. Load the model using the version of PyKEEN you want to use.
 First instantiate the model, then load the state dict:

 .. code-block:: python